MRWaelGhandoura/css-html-first-project/README.md

 ## Testing

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ### Validation Testing
 The code is valid and follows proper indentation.
 I tested the code on these two sites